wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 Here you can see that in the template we have added some control statements to display `view`, `views` or nothing depending on the value of `page.views`.

 ### Updating Category View

-Since we are tracking the number of clickthroughs you can now update the `category()` view so that you order the pages by the number of views, i.e.:
+Since we are tracking the number of clickthroughs you can now update the `category()` view so that you order the pages by the number of views:

 {lang="python",linenos=off}
 	pages = Page.objects.filter(category=category).order_by('-views')

 Now, confirm it all works, by clicking on links, and then going back to the category page.
 Don't forget to refresh or click to another category to see the updated page.

 ## Searching Within a Category Page
 Rango aims to provide users with a helpful directory of page links.
 At the moment, the search functionality is essentially independent of the categories.
 It would be nicer however to have search integrated into category browsing.
 Let's assume that a user will first browse their category of interest first.
 If they can't find the page that they want, they can then search for it.
 If they find a page that is suitable, then they can add it to the category that they are in.
 Let's tackle the first part of this description here.

 We first need to remove the global search functionality and only let users search within a category.
 This will mean that we essentially decommission the current search page and search view.
 After this, we'll need to perform the following.

 ### Decommissioning Generic Search
 Remove the generic *Search* link from the menu bar by editing the `base.html` template.
 You can also remove or comment out the URL mapping in `rango/urls.py`.

 ### Creating a Search Form Template
 After the categories add in a new `div` at the bottom of the template in `category.html`, and add in the search form.
 This is very similar to the template code in the `search.html`, but we have updated the action to point to the `show_category` page.
 We also pass through a variable called `query`, so that the user can see what query has been issued.

 {lang="html",linenos=off}
 	<form class="form-inline" id="user_form"